DigitalPublishingToolkit/TOD29GOODDATA/md/04chapter4.md

 arguably open to bias.'* Paraphrasing Gitelman,[^04chapter4_45] *perfect data* is another oxymoron.

-*Errors and biases can be introduced accidentally in data processes.
-An artificial intelligence (AI) algorithm learned to associate women with kitchen images because more women appear photographed in kitchens on the web.*[^04chapter4_46] *In the process of learning, the algorithm then multiplied the bias present in the initial dataset, amplifying --not simply replicating--- the biased association between kitchens and women.*[^04chapter4_47] *This study by the University of Virginia is among several others that recently show that artificial intelligence systems can incorporate, and even multiply, biases if their design or the data on which they are based are not revised carefully.*
+Errors and biases can be introduced accidentally in data processes.
+An artificial intelligence (AI) algorithm learned to associate women with kitchen images because more women appear photographed in kitchens on the web.*[^04chapter4_46] *In the process of *learning*, the algorithm then multiplied the bias present in the initial dataset, amplifying --not simply replicating--- the biased association between kitchens and women.[^04chapter4_47] This study by the University of Virginia is among several others that recently show that artificial intelligence systems can incorporate, and even multiply, biases if their design or the data on which they are based are not revised carefully.

-*Besides, data can also be manipulated.
-Edward* Snowden's 2013 revelations include *examples of big data-based manipulation; they* showed that the intelligence services of the US government, with the collaboration of companies and other governments, had established a dense layer of surveillance and data interception on the communications
+Besides, data can also be manipulated.
+Edward Snowden's 2013 revelations include examples of big data-based manipulation; they showed that the intelligence services of the US government, with the collaboration of companies and other governments, had established a dense layer of surveillance and data interception on the communications